ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 ###Admin portal
-The admin portal has 7 gets and 4 posts
+The admin portal has 9 gets and 4 posts.

 ####GET: /admin/